cyrillos/mailman/docs/nginx.md

 Next setup [certbot](certbot.md) to process configuring https access.
 Once configured continue from this point.

-Once certificates are generated the `server` section above should be changed to the following
+Once certificates are generated change the `server` section in `nginx.conf` to
 ```
     server {
         listen          80 default_server;